nickf94/T3A2_Pesky_Pooch/README.md

 Despite the 'buzzword' nature of it, Agile methodology is hugely important in a task such as this.
 As our first group technology task, we had the opportunity to approach it in an ordered but misinformed (and narrowly scoped) manner, or to analyse our skillsets both independently as well as together, and to allocate tasks appropriately, as required, in a more effective and suited manner.

+The first step in appropriately following an Agile methodology was implementing task delegation across the team, and opening up clear channels of communication amongst us.
+The former was done through the use of Trello and lists/cards, and the latter with a team Slack message channel and daily meetings where we discussed our concerns and opinions on the project and it's progress.
+Expression of discomfort or inability was crucial in knowing where to share efforts and coordinate the completion of crucial tasks.

+For each team member three 'operational' lists were maintained: 'TODO', 'In Progress', and 'Completed'.
+With this, and the history tracking that Trello does automatically, the task allocation, it's progress, and the timeframe of this was simple to keep an archive of.

 ### Task Delegation

 As the technical team leader, Coen was responsible for *overseeing* task delegation amongst the group.